- >Buying Crypto

 - Rating: Medium

-- Reason: Cardano is a relatively new cryptocurrency project.
-The project team and companies behind it have been building since 2015.
-ADA launched in 2017, and given its limited time on the world stage, it is impressive to see what its accomplished in terms of market cap.
-ADA is traded on most global cryptocurrency exchanges such as Binance and Kraken, with a daily volume frequently topping $100 million.
+- Reason: ADA launched in 2017, and given its limited time on the world stage, it is impressive to see what its accomplished in terms of market cap.
+ADA is traded on most global cryptocurrency exchanges, including Binance and Kraken, with a daily volume frequently topping $100 million.

 General Overview of Cardano